Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Benchmarking the solvers

-Next, we investigate Problem~\ref{prob:singular}\ref{subprob:radial22}, the approximation of a harmonic map from $(-\frac{1}{2}, \frac{1}{2})^2$ to $S^1$ in the distributional sense.
-We again start from the nodal interpolation of the solution $x \mapsto \frac{x}{\abs{x}}$.
+Next, we investigate Problem~\ref{prob:singular}\ref{subprob:radial22}, the approximation of a harmonic map from $(-\frac{1}{2}, \frac{1}{2})^2$ to $S^1$ with boundary data given by the radial projection $\bu_\odot$ now on this two-dimensional domain.
+Since the solution of this, i.e., $\bu_\odot$ itself, is now even less regular than in the three-dimensional scenario, we expect additional numerical difficulties.
+However, the numerical results suggest that these fears are unfounded.

+We again start from the nodal interpolation of the solution $x \mapsto \frac{x}{\abs{x}}$, with the modification described in Chapter~\ref{ex:radial22}.
 Table~\ref{tab:radial22-S} shows the total number of iterations as well as the unit-length constraint violation $\delta_1$.
-The number of iterations of both methods is comparable to the case $(-\frac{1}{2}, \frac{1}{2})^3 \to S^2$, where the singularity is still in $H^1$ (Table~\ref{tab:radial33-S}).
+The number of iterations of both methods is comparable to the three-dimensional situation of Chapter~\ref{sec:solver_radial_3}, which had an $H^1$-solution (Table~\ref{tab:radial33-S}).
 However, the nonconforming discretization seems to slightly reduce the number of total iteration steps of the Riemannian trust-region method.

+The wall times, shown in Table~\ref{tab:radial22-times}, match the results of the earlier test problems: While the discrete gradient flow solver is faster for smaller problems, the trust-region solver outperforms it by orders of magnitude once the grid reaches a certain size.